 |Score||Ads||CPC||CTR||Avg Shares||Avg Likes||Avg Comments||Avg.
 Website Clicks|

-Finally, let me do some speculations and try to guess the metrics that more influence the Relevance Score:
+Finally, here’s a summary of the metrics that most influence the Relevance Score:

 - Negative Signals: When a user hides your ad from their newsfeed, that is a strong indicator that you’re not targeting the right audience.

-- Shares: My theory is that Facebook believes the sharing an ad is the strongest endorsement on its quality.
-The numbers above seems to back this theory with a pretty strong correlation between the shares and the score.
+- Shares: My theory is that Facebook believes that sharing an ad is the strongest endorsement on its quality.
+The numbers above seem to back this theory with a pretty strong correlation between the shares and the score.

 - Likes & Comments: While the data doesn’t show a clear correlation, I think likes and comments are considered by Facebook as positive quality signals.
-Comments may be a bit trickier as without understanding the context is tough to attribute them a positive or negative value.
+Comments may be a bit trickier because without understanding the context, it’s tough to attribute them a positive or negative value.

 Remember what this is all about: Relevance.

 To increase your Relevance Score, you simply have to craft appealing Ads that directly address the needs and wants of your very specific audience.

 Here are four actionable strategies to improve Facebook Ad Relevance Score:

 Ever get annoyed by how many times the same ad shows up in your Feed?
 It’s tempting to just block the thing.